khamiltonuk/KristianKreativeKode/_posts/are-you-dave-gorman-review.md

 ### Impressions

 If you ask me what my favourite book is, I would say this.
-No other book in my lifetime has resonated with me in such a way.
+No other book in my lifetime has resonated with me in such away.
-So after years of repeatedly pronouncing it as my favourite book in polite conversation I decided to revisit it more than 15 years later.
+So after years of repeatedly pronouncing it as my favourite book in polite conversation, I decided to revisit it more than 15 years later.
-I can say with out reservation this is still my favourite book of all time.
+I can say without reservation this is still my favourite book of all time.
 I don't think I have laughed so much while reading a book.
-I love Dave Gorman's optimism, and wish to emulate it in my own life.
+I love Dave Gorman's optimism and wish to emulate it in my own life.

-This would be a very boring book, if the protagonists where deliberate, and methodical.
+This would be a very boring book if the protagonists were deliberate, and methodical.
 If you read this book too, you can't help but cheer them along on their mission pointless mission.
 Reading Dave and Danny go back and forth, is hilarious as you view the world from their differing perspective.
 This is an amazing account of friendship on the road, as two men grow very close.
-The friendships sounds amazingly romantic and something I have never managed to replicate.
+The friendship sounds amazingly romantic and something I have never managed to replicate.

 ### Who should read it

 I think it would be lazy for me to say everyone should read this book, if forced to be specific, I would say anyone that takes life too seriously and anyone who wants to laugh.
-There were so many laugh out loud moments in this book, I would read this book in bed while my girlfriend slept and it was difficult to restrain my laughter without shaking the bed.
+There was so many laugh out loud moments in this book, I would read this book in bed while my girlfriend slept and it was difficult to restrain my laughter without shaking the bed.

 ### How the book changed me

-It amazes me this adventure had no purpose at the start, there so no desire to write a book, tour the show world wide or record a 6 part television show, it was just a drunken bet between mates.
+It amazes me this adventure had no purpose at the start, there so no desire to write a book, tour the show worldwide or record a 6 part television show, it was just a drunken bet between mates.
 This book reminded me to be silly, to do things that bring me joy.
 The book is a reminder that strangers are probably nicer than you think, and are willing to help.

 ### My top three quotes